Mini Lemon Meringue Pie

 - First, make the crust: In the bowl of a food processor, add the flour, sugar, and salt.

 - Add the cold butter and cold cream cheese pieces and pulse until the mixture looks like large pebbles.
+Add the water then pulse until a dough forms.

 - Bake for 10 minutes.
-Remove the foil and weights then bake another 10-15 minutes or until the bottom is golden brown and done.
-This is the only time the crust will be baked.
-Turn the oven down to 350F/180C.
-Cool while you make the filling.
+Remove the foil and weights then bake another 10-20 minutes or until the bottom is golden brown and no longer looks soggy.
+This is the only time the crust will be baked so it's important your dough isn't raw.

 - In a small bowl, whisk together the egg yolks and lemon juice.
 Whisk some of the hot sugar mixture into the yolks to temper.
 Return everything to the saucepan.